alphagov/paas-team-manual/docs/architecture_decision_records/ADR007-terminating-tls-at-elbs.md

-- ELB has support for the [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt), but unfortunately none of the downstream services eg. gorouter support it.
+- ELB has support for the [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt), but unfortunately none of the downstream services, such as gorouter, support it.
 It seemed simple to add support to gorouter.
 - We could introduce another intermediary proxy such as HAProxy, which understands the proxy protocol and adds or appends to an `X-Forwarded-For`